 Entertain Callers and Retain Calls

-One of the primary goals of Music on Hold is to entertain, as unbelievable as that may be to those of you who spend significant time waiting on the line.
+One of the primary goals of Music on Hold is to entertain.
 Try mixing inoffensive license free music in the background with your audio recording message.

 If you want to be vocal-free, Chopin and Bach have gotten a lot of airplay over the years but many customers are now electing to pay licensing fees for popular songs.
 We would also suggest reaching out to talented local musicians to write you a license-free song, tailored to your business.
 Just… watch your call volume – licensing can get expensive very quickly.